2009 Chicago Bears season

-The 2009 Chicago Bears season was the franchise's 90th season overall in the National Football League.
+The 2009 season was the Chicago Bears' 90th season in the National Football League, and the sixth under head coach Lovie Smith.
 The Bears had looked to improve upon their 9–7 record from 2008 and return to the playoffs for the first time since the 2006 season, but failed to do so for the third consecutive season.
 The team finished 7–9, and third in the NFC North.
 This season was Lovie Smith's sixth season as the team's head coach.
 The Bears played all their home games at Soldier Field.